Code-A-187/Code-A-187/README.md

-# Hello friend, I’m Anton 👋
+# Hi there, I’m Anton 👋

-## I'm learnig Python/JS
+## I'm Python/JS enthusiast
-- 🌱 I'm student at SoftUni academy
+- 🌱 At present a student at SoftUni academy
-- 💻 Currently looking for a new job as Full Stack Web Developer with Python/JS
+- 💻 Currently looking for a new opportunities as Full Stack Web Developer with Python/JS
 - ⚡ Fun fact: I love swimming and learning new skills

 ---
 ### Connect with me:

 <a href="https://www.linkedin.com/in/anton-s-78140328/" target="_blank">
    <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=0e76a8&color=black">
 </a>